Reducing wireworm risk

 Noronha and van Herk were both involved in testing broflanilide, a Group 30 meta-diamide insecticide, for efficacy against wireworm as part of its PMRA registration.

 BASF registered broflanilide under the trade name Cimegra in 2020 in potatoes and corn.
-Noronha says the product can be used as a seed-piece or in-furrow treatment.
+Noronha says the product can be used in-furrow treatment.

 Clothianidin worked by paralysing or intoxicating the insect, but didn’t always cause mortality.
 Broflanilide also targets the nervous system of wireworm larvae, but ultimately kills them, which can help reduce populations over time, says Noronha.